jonasN5/ircapp/README.md

 * Run `pip install {{thewheel}}`
 * Then copy the `miniupnpc.dll` file into the python \Scripts directory (where the python exe resides)

+## Port management

+By default, IRCApp will attempt to manage ports using UPnP.
+In some cases this might not work.
+You should then open your port range manually on your internet box and indicate that port range in the `config.ini` file.
+Syntax:
+* `port_forwarding = 30000` # Single port
+* `port_forwarding = 30000-30010` # Port range, including start and end port
+Keep in mind that if you open a single port, downloading multiple files simultaneously will fail if both servers require reverse DCC.
+It is recommended to open a port range instead.

 ## Contact

 https://github.com/themadmrj/ircapp/issues

+### Changelog 3.1.1:

+* Added manual port management instead of UPnP

 ### Changelog 3.1.0: